-We also learnt about the Jewish celebrations of Yom Kippur and Rosh Hashanah.
+We also learned about the Jewish celebrations of Yom Kippur and Rosh Hashanah.
 We made apples with wishes and hopes for the next year to be 'sweet' and also made cards of blessings for Yom Kippur.

-In French, we re-visited weather and played a game of 'Weather Connect 4' whereby we used our french words to describe the weather to win the game.
+In French, we re-visited weather and played a game of 'Weather Connect 4' whereby we used our French words to describe the weather to win the game.

 We also looked at the prodigal son in RE and discussed the concept of unconditional love showed in this parable.
 We placed several defendants on trial in the case of the prodigal son and discussed each individual's actions.